Are you sure you want to go to Brussels?

 Wallet and phone theft are common, and it will happen to you if you do not take care of them.

-If you go to bars or nightclubs, expect frequent interruption, and watch your drinks at all times.
+If you go to bars or nightclubs, expect frequent interruptions from guys, and watch your drinks at all times.

 Whatever happens to you, you will not be able to count on the police.
 I don’t think they are corrupt, but they only react to big threats like social unrest, terrorist attacks, or a drunkard with a knife, etc.